samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ### Denouement

-In most stories, there’s a period after the climax, in which loose plot threads are tied up and everything is explained.
-An adventure might also include this kind of denouement: time to discover what treasure is in the dragon’s hoard, an award ceremony where the queen gives medals to the victorious heroes, or even a time to mourn adventuring companions who didn’t survive the battle.
+In most stories, there's a period after the climax, in which loose plot threads are tied up and everything is explained.
+An adventure might also include this kind of denouement: time to discover what treasure is in the dragon's hoard, an award ceremony where the queen gives medals to the victorious heroes, or even a time to mourn adventuring companions who didn't survive the battle.

-The denouement can also be an opportunity for the players to identify loose threads that haven’t been tied up—threads that can lead them into the next adventure.
+The denouement can also be an opportunity for the players to identify loose threads that haven't been tied up—threads that can lead them into the next adventure.
 The "[Episodes and Serials](/sources/dnd/dmg-2024/creating-campaigns#EpisodesandSerials)" section in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns) offers suggestions for weaving these connecting threads.

 Adventure Rewards
 -----------------

 For some characters, the prospect of material reward is their primary reason for going on adventures.
-For others it’s a welcome added benefit to pursuing their other goals.
+For others it's a welcome added benefit to pursuing their other goals.

 [Chapter 7](/sources/dnd/dmg-2024/treasure) describes different kinds of treasure, but see also "[Marks of Prestige](/sources/dnd/dmg-2024/dms-toolbox#MarksofPrestige)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for other rewards you might use.